orloc/eau/README.md

 # Eve Alliance Utility
 A platform for alliance management in eve.
 If you are  unfamiliar with eve I encourage you to [check it out](https://wiki.eveonline.com/en/wiki/About_EVE_Online).

+This project is VERY MUCH a work in progress - there are lots of bugs and large ambitions.

+We are close to approaching a stable, feature rich point where more focus will be paid to testing and accommodating other parties wishing to contribute.

 ##Current Features
 ###General Features
 * Restricted User Access / Registration workflow